rohith2025/AgriSense/README.md

 ---

 ## **🤝 Contributing**
-We welcome contributions to improve Agrisense!
+We welcome contributions to improve AgriSense!

 1. **Fork the repository.**
 2. **Create a new branch**: